tsemach/typescript-txjs/README.md

 ````

 ### **`TxJob::step`**
-Run the job's components step by step.
+Run the job's components step by step. each calling to step method run the next component.

 #### arguments
 - *TxTask*: an object including your data passing to each component separately.